-The License Based on Reciprocity is an initial five-year non-renewable educator license.
+The License Based on Reciprocity is a Tier I five-year renewable educator license.
 The License Based on Reciprocity is available for teacher and administrator licenses, but it is not available for pupil services licenses.
 For an overview of the pathway process see License Based on Reciprocity pathway.
-Please note that you will only be considered for the license that the Wisconsin school district is requesting for you, not all of the licenses that you may hold in other states.
+The License Based on Reciprocity does not allow the following:

 - Hold a current teaching license in good standing from another state